Kahsolt/Universal-Confusable-Perturbations/README.md

 We format our experiment name to indicate the experimental settings like: `<model>_<train_dataset>-<atk_dataset>_<method>` which means using `<model>` pretrained on `<train_dataset>` to search for UCPs on `<atk_dataset>` by `<method>` attack.

-Here are currently avaiable choices for each component:
+Here are currently available choices for each component:

 ```txt
 model (all availables in `pytorch.models`)